dimka9910/digital-design-documents/README.md

 > GET `/catalogue/open/{id}?type=...&name=...&documentType=...`

-request with to non required parameters
+request with three non required parameters

 - `type` - CATALOGUE/DOCUMENT (not case-sensitive)
 - `name` - name of file, or substring of name of file (not case-sensitive)